 E-discussion on contributing to the Final Outcome Document of the Second Mayoral Forum on Mobility, Migration and Development

-The JMDI is pleased to launch this e-discussion on the topic of cities’ role in developing and migration policies that encourage migrants to prosper in urban settings, and that support migration as a contributor to development processes in origin and destination communities.
+This e-discussion focused on the topic of cities’ role in developing and migration policies that encourage migrants to prosper in urban settings, and that support migration as a contributor to development processes in origin and destination communities.

 During the first Mayoral Forum in Barcelona, Mayor Rodas of Quito declared: “Cities are the key players in migration policies because they put in practice all the principles that national governments implement.”
 The outcome document from the first Mayoral Forum, the “Call of Barcelona”, emphasized the need to amplify the voice of cities in global discussions, and assure greater access and inclusion of local decision-makers in matters pertaining to migration.

-Building on what has been achieved in Barcelona, the purpose of this e-discussion is therefore to gather the knowledge and expertise of cities and local authorities’ worldwide to feed into the Outcome Document of the Second Mayoral Forum on Mobility, Migration and Development taking place on 12-13 November 2015 in the City of Quito.
+Building on what has been achieved in Barcelona, the purpose of this e-discussion was to gather the knowledge and expertise of cities and local authorities’ worldwide to feed into the Outcome Document of the Second Mayoral Forum on Mobility, Migration and Development that took place on 12-13 November 2015 in the City of Quito.
+The Final Outcome Document (the "Quito Local Agenda on Migration and Development") constitutes the consolidated reply to this e-discussion.

 The positive contributions of migrants towards inclusive growth and sustainable development is now prominently reflected in the new 2030 Agenda for Sustainable Development, which underlines how migrants contribute to development, and how better governance of migration can reduce global inequalities.
 Moreover, specific migration related targets have been included in the Agenda ranging from: reducing the costs associated with migration by reducing the costs of transferring remittances (Goal 10 Target (10c)), promoting the protection of migrant workers (Goal 8 (Target 8)), countering human trafficking (Goals 5 and 16 (Targets 2)), promoting better migration governance (Goals 10 (Target 7)), skills transfers through international education opportunities (Goal 4 (Target 4b)), and data generation by migratory status (Goal 17 (Target 18)). * Finally, “Goal 11” dedicated to cities and human settlements calling for “mak[ing] cities and human settlements inclusive, safe, resilient and sustainable”.